kube-rs/website/docs/controllers/optimization.md

 This will also help avoid [[#Repeatedly Triggering Yourself]].

-### Reduce the List Spike
+### Avoiding the List Spike

+Because **continuous watch loops** (i.e. watchers) against the kube-apiserver requires an **initial listing of objects**, the watchers **peak memory footprint** is going to be dictated by how large those chunks of objects are when they arrive.

+There are **two** methods to reduce this overhead (for both the apiserver and your controller), depending on what Kubernetes version you have.

+### Page Size

-Every permanent watch loop setup against kube-apiserver generally requires an initial __listing__ of objects (usually in the form of a `list` api call), followed by a long `watch`starting at the given `resourceVersion` from the initial list.
-On big clusters this listing was until recently quite memory intensive (for both the apiserver and the controller).
+On Kubernetes versions **<1.33**, the initial __listing__ of objects comes in the form of a `list` call, followed by a long `watch` starting at the given `resourceVersion` from the initial list.

+On big clusters this listing is quite memory intensive (for both the apiserver and the controller), having lasting effects in form of map and vector [capacities](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.capacity) getting set to values proportional to the [`Config::page_size`](https://docs.rs/kube/latest/kube/runtime/watcher/struct.Config.html#structfield.page_size).

-Pagination for this initial list was added for `0.84.0` - with a new default **default page size** matching client-go's `500`.
-This can be reduced further when working on large objects if needed:
+The **default list page size** matches client-go's `500`, but this can be reduced further when working on large objects;

 ```rust
 let cfg = watcher::Config::default().page_size(50);
 ```

-A more efficient alternative was added in `0.86.0` and **avoids paging entirely** using the streaming [WatchList feature](https://kubernetes.io/docs/reference/using-api/api-concepts/#streaming-lists).
-This is supported through [Config::initial_list_strategy](https://docs.rs/kube/latest/kube/runtime/watcher/struct.Config.html#structfield.initial_list_strategy), and can be sanity tested in the [pod_watcher example](https://github.com/kube-rs/kube/blob/c8e98285362e1d0739c56baf27aaab703051dcd4/examples/pod_watcher.rs#L15-L21) on a cluster with the [feature gate](https://github.com/kube-rs/kube/blob/c8e98285362e1d0739c56baf27aaab703051dcd4/justfile#L91) enabled.
+### Streaming Lists

+On Kubernetes >=1.33, the [Kubernetes Streaming List](https://kubernetes.io/blog/2025/05/09/kubernetes-v1-33-streaming-list-responses/) feature is generally available, and gives you all the initial objects as a stream meaning you do not have to allocate a vector per page.

+These savings __can__ be significant (>50% reductions seen on lighter apps), but your savings may vary.
+When interacting with reflectors, you are storing the objects anyway, so if you were already setting page sizes low, you may not see much of an improvement.

+This is currently **not** our default because it is still [beta upstream](https://kubernetes.io/docs/reference/using-api/api-concepts/#streaming-lists), but you can opt-in early for a bigger memory saving.

 ```rust
 let cfg = watcher::Config::default().streaming_lists();
 ```

-Both these methods should reduce the **peak memory footprint** of both the apiserver and your controller at the times the controller needs to do a re-list.
+Note that this watch mode **avoids paging entirely**, and is a convenience helper to set the [Config::initial_list_strategy](https://docs.rs/kube/latest/kube/runtime/watcher/struct.Config.html#structfield.initial_list_strategy) to `StreamingList`.

 ## Reflector Optimization